A law firm website can be a fascinating subject with firms taking a multitude of different approaches.

 To actually transact business online is probably a step too far for most law firms, however if you could do something to generate leads from your website which could then be converted into a real, fee-paying client, wouldn’t that be fantastic?

-So, can this be done?
+Can this actually be done?

 Let’s look at two important statistics, one, a survey by Google which found that 96% of people seeking legal advice (in the US) use a search engine, and the other, from Legal Productivity, which found that only 35% of law firm websites had been updated in the last year.